haeriamin/Hybrid-Optimization/README.md

 * `constr_nm.py`: Implementation of the constrained Nelder-Mead method [(reference)](https://github.com/alexblaessle/constrNMPy).

 * `nelder_mead.py`: Implementation of the Nelder-Mead method [(reference)](https://github.com/scipy/scipy/blob/master/scipy/optimize/optimize.py).
-This is modified to terminate the optimization loop when no significant changes happen (e.g. 1%) after a specific iteration number by setting e.g. `history = 10` as fallows:
+This is modified to terminate the optimization loop when no significant error changes happen (e.g. under `1`%) during the last specified iterations by setting e.g. `history = 10` as fallows:

     ```python
     if iterations > history+2: